gokul-19/Ai-powered-Travel-planner/README.md

-# AI-Powered Travel Planner
+# 📌 AI Yatra Guide 🇮🇳🚆

-Welcome to the AI-Powered Travel Planner!
-This tool is designed to assist users in finding the best travel options between a given source and destination.
-Below, you'll find instructions on how to set up and use the application.
+🚀 **An AI-powered travel planning assistant to help you find the best travel options across India!**

 ## Overview
 This application leverages Streamlit for the user interface, LangChain for managing conversations, and Google's Generative AI for generating travel recommendations.
 It also integrates real-time travel data from APIs such as Google Maps, Skyscanner, and IRCTC.